 - Don Richardson at 226-706-8888 x 101 / Email: Don.Richardson@sharedvaluesolutions.com

 - John Glover at 226-706-8888 x 119 / Email: John.Glover@sharedavaluesolutions.com

 - Rachel Speiran at 226-706-8888 x 120 / Email: Rachel.Speiran@sharedvaluesolutions.com

-Blog photo: Monument to Treaty Seven at Crowfoot Crossing in Alberta: Site tells of the agreement made between the five Blackfoot Confederacy Tribes, the Blackfoot, Bloods, Peigan, Stoney (now Nakoda) and the Sarcee (Tsuu T’ina), and the Crown.
+Blog photo: Treaty No. 7 Signing Site National Historic Site of Canada is located at Blackfoot Crossing, Alberta: Site tells of the agreement made between the five Blackfoot Confederacy Tribes, the Blackfoot, Bloods, Peigan, Stoney (now Nakoda) and the Sarcee (Tsuu T’ina), and the Crown.

 About Us: Shared Value Solutions

 We are an Canadian B Corp, and we assist Indigenous communities with support throughout regulatory processes surrounding major development projects like mines, hydroelectric facilities, transmission lines, highway expansions, oil and gas pipelines, natural resource transport applications and nuclear power.